Above/featured: Northeast on US-60/AZ-77, through the Apache-Sitgreaves National Forests, just outside of Show Low, AZ.

 The sun pokes out from behind the clouds, and lights up the white dishes of the Very Large Array (VLA) radio observatory in the distance.
 Today, the VLA is in a compact “engineering” configuration which is useful to see all of the dishes together, but it would’ve been nice to see the dishes spread out miles apart in an observing configuration.
 Guess I should come back …

 It’s a small town with at least one of everything: gas station (Steer Stop), school, bank, library, museum, cemetery.
 We’re passing through town, as we’re chasing the end of daylight in a hurry to Albuquerque.
 Traffic is stopped for about 20 minutes with road construction, and while thinking about the terms and conditions for living in south-central New Mexico, I wonder what the day-to-day might be like.
 Quiet, with a rush of the 60?
-Clearing the obstruction, we make haste to Socorro and merge onto I-25 for the rush north to the Duke City in time for an important repeat dinner.
+Clearing the obstruction, we make haste to Socorro and merge onto I-25 north to the Duke City in time for an important repeat meal at Mary & Tito’s.